 After an rr record of a _dbg_bin run, a rr_replay shows no symbols.
 Any idea?

-RE: PSA: rr is amazing - Added by Todd Strader 7 months ago
+RE: PSA: rr is amazing - Added by Todd Strader about 1 year ago

 Neat, I hadn't seen gdbui before.
 I'll have to check that out.I'm not sure about your issues.
 I've used rr to debug Verilator both at work and on my personal machine and it just worked.
 I do know that it requires a modern-ish CPU and OS.
 I'm running this on my laptop: